tomWhiting/RealtimeSTT-mac/docs/configuration.md

 #### General Parameters

 - **model** (str, default="tiny"): Model size or path for transcription.
-    - Options: 'tiny', 'tiny.en', 'base', 'base.en', 'small', 'small.en', 'medium', 'medium.en', 'large-v1', 'large-v2'.
+    - Predefined sizes: 'tiny', 'tiny.en', 'base', 'base.en', 'small', 'small.en', 'medium', 'medium.en', 'large-v1', 'large-v2'.
+    - Hugging Face model identifiers: e.g., 'distil-whisper/distil-large-v3', 'deepdml/faster-whisper-large-v3.5'
+    - Local path to a converted model directory
-    - Note: If a size is provided, the model will be downloaded from the Hugging Face Hub.
+    - Note: If a predefined size is provided, the model will be downloaded from the Hugging Face Hub.

 - **language** (str, default=""): Language code for transcription.
 If left empty, the model will try to auto-detect the language.
 Supported language codes are listed in [Whisper Tokenizer library](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py).